wingchanatibsa/LearningSessions/README.md

 # Learning Sessions

 ## [Session 1: Introduction to Xamarin](https://github.com/wingchanatibsa/LearningSessions/tree/master/IntroductionToXamarin)
-In this session: You will learn about:
+In this session, You will learn about:
 * Who is Xamarin?
 * What is Xamarin Platforms?
 * The different between Traditional Xamarin and Xamarin Forms